Would you eat a McDonalds Big Mac that was out-of-date, had been dropped on the floor, and made with a stranger’s bare hands?

 Keen to find out more?
 Join me in this Process Street post as we run through the following:

-- EQMS: What is it & how does it work?
+- What is EQMS and how does it work?

-EQMS: What is it & how does it work?
+What is EQMS and how does it work?

 In its simplest form, EQMS (Enterprise Quality Management Software) is a technical solution to help organizations manage the quality of what they’re producing.